Legal action considered on benefit changes

 On Saturday, a day of action, organised by the Unite union, saw demonstrations staged at various locations around Scotland protesting against changes to the benefits system.

-The extended interview with Children's Commissioner Bruce Adamson will be broadcast on the Good Morning Scotland programme on BBC Radio Scotland after 08:00 on Sunday and will be available later on the BBC iplayer.
+You can listen again to the extended interview with Children's Commissioner Bruce Adamson on the BBC iplayer.